-Code Attendance Code For: Definition S School Activity You were on a school sponsored activity.
-You CAN make up your missed assignments and participation points. Р Parent Excused Within 10 days of your absence your parent/guardian must contact the attendance secretary to obtain parental excuse.
-Any other extenuating circumstances should be brought up with your counselor and/or administrator.
-You CAN make up your assignments, but your teacher may withhold participation points which will lower your grade (teacher discretion).
-A Unexcused You were absent or more than 10 minutes late to class and were not "School" excused or "Parent" excused.
-You CAN make up your assignments, but your teacher may withhold participation points which will lower your grade (teacher discretion).
-If this behavior continues, see Habitual Truancy for more details.
-D Principal Approved Absence approved by administration.

-С Court Detention Student is at court or been assigned to court detention. Х Truancy (Sluff) You leave or do not show up to a scheduled class or an assembly without permission and without signing out.
+Code Attendance Code Definition s School Activity You were on a school sponsored activity.
+You CAN make up your missed assignments. Ρ Parent Excused Within 5 days of your absence your parent/guardian must contact the attendance secretary to obtain parental excuse.
+Any other extenuating circumstances should be brought A Unexcused y with your counselor and/or administrator.
+You were absent or more than 10 minutes late to class and were not "School" excused or "Parent" excused (within 5 days).
+You CAN make up your assignments.
+D Principal Approved Absence approved by administration. С Court Detention Student is at court or been assigned to court detention. x Truancy (Sluff) You leave or do not show up to a scheduled class or an assembly without permission and without signing out.
 You are required to keep up with the learning in class, but you will not receive any credit for the assignments missed.
 Discipline procedures will apply.
-Automatic 2 hours attendance make-up.
+Truancy is considered an Unexcused Absence.
+Students becomes ineligible until UA is remediated.
 0 Suspension Student is suspended from attending school.
 See Suspended

-^{}Students with more than 3 absence marks (A) will receive a "UA" for citizenship in that class.
+\Students with more than 3 absence marks (A) will receive a "UA" for citizenship in that class.